 Chapter 14 – The Tragedy

 A familiar face from Season 1 returns.
-My complaint from Episode 5 is now officially removed.
+My complaint from Chapter is now officially removed.

 Another familiar face is back and better than ever.
 Guess who got his groove back?